-Sinus bradycardia

-Moderate voltage criteria for LVH, may be normal variant

-Non-specific T wave abnormalityis not acceptable.
+Sinus bradycardia / Moderate voltage criteria for LVH, may be normal variant / Nonspecific T wave abnormality" is not acceptable

-There is an exception to this, the program produces diagnostic statements with various codes and then the last statement that the program produces may be the so called "Overall Judgment" statement, it will begin with the code 91.

-The list of acceptable statements above only includes one overall judgment code which is invariably acceptable - 9100 Normal ECG
+There is an exception to this.
+The program produces diagnostic statements with various codes and then the last statement that the program produces may be the so called "overall judgment" statement, which will begin with the code 91.
+The list of acceptable statements above only includes one overall judgment code which is invariably acceptable: 9110 \\ Normal ECG\\.

-However, sometimes, but certainly not always, the overall judgment codes 9130 Borderline ECG and 9140 Abnormal rhythm ECG, can be associated with acceptable diagnostic statements.
-To get around this problem these (9130 and 9140) overall judgment codes are acceptable only when they appear in the groups below.
+However, sometimes, but not always, the overall judgment codes 9130 \\Borderline ECG\\ and 9140 \\Abnormal rhythm ECG\\ can be associated with acceptable diagnostic statements.
+To get around this problem these overall judgment codes (9130 and 9140) are acceptable only when they appear in the following groups:

-Acceptable statement groups:
+Acceptable diagnostic statement groups

-1100 Sinus Rhythm
+- 1100 Sinus rhythm

-5211 Minimal Voltage criteria for LVH may be normal variant
+- 5211 Minimal voltage criteria for LVH, may be normal variant

-9130 Borderline ECG
+- 9130 \\Borderline ECG\\

-1100 Sinus Rhythm
+- 1100 Sinus rhythm

-5222 Moderate Voltage criteria for LVH may be normal variant
+- 5222 Moderate voltage criteria for LVH, may be normal variant

-9130 Borderline ECG
+- 9130 \\Borderline ECG\\

-1120 Sinus tachycardia 9140 Abnormal rhythm ECG
+- 1120 Sinus tachycardia

+- 9140 \\Abnormal rhythm ECG\\

-1130 Sinus bradycardia 9140 Abnormal rhythm ECG
+- 1130 Sinus bradycardia

+- 9140 \\Abnormal rhythm ECG\\

+- 1100 Sinus rhythm

-1100 Sinus Rhythm 1108 Marked sinus arrhythmia 9130 Borderline ECG.
+- 1108 Marked sinus arrhythmia

+- 9130 \\Borderline ECG\\